 Similar to GLOs, collective proceedings (particularly under the opt-out regime) are subject to intensive case management by the CAT so as to ensure that the interests of the CAT are adequately protected.

-There is also procedure governing collective settlements, which are described in further detail in 4.12 Settlement and ADR Mechanisms.
+There is also a procedure governing collective settlements, which is described in further detail in 4.12 Settlement and ADR Mechanisms.

 Informal Group Action Mechanisms and GLOs

 There are no rules or restrictions on standing, where multiple claims are managed by way of informal group action mechanisms or a GLO.
 Claimants are to commence their own individual actions, before they are managed in accordance with these mechanisms.